 What’s dangerous about this, to me, is that by denying the obvious, I will not train myself to work with the coming changes technology is forcing on all of us.
 Jobs and technology go hand in hand.
 We must be comfortable working side-by-side with intelligent machines.
 Perhaps not anthropomorphic robots, but at least highly intelligent machines.

 Yet even as most Americans expect significant levels of workforce and job automation to occur over the next 50 years, most of today’s workers express confidence that their jobs or occupations will not be impacted to a substantial degree.

 In the future, when I go to the doctor’s office, my first interview may well be with an AI program that determines what my most likely ailment is through excellent questions, access to vast medical databases, and incredibly smart algorithms.
 Then, in consultation with a human physician, it prescribes a course of action for me.
 How well-prepared will physicians and nurse practitioners be if they deny that this change is coming?
 [Here’s a hint: how well prepared are we for the climate change that is occurring right now?
 We’ve been talking about it for many, many years and have done very little.]

 What’s so is that we will not be able to put the technology genie back in the bottle.
 There will be relentless “progress” affecting every part of human existence.

-So what does that mean?
-Constant change in jobs, industries, ways of life and how humans interact with the world we are creating.
+So, what does that mean?
+Continually changing jobs, industries, ways of life, and how humans interact with the world they are creating.

-Now, what that means to me is continuous education, for everyone.
-We need to have our eyes open and our brains fully engaged in order to understand and prepare for the changes.
-There will not be time to accumulate 10,000 hours experience in order to become an expert or become proficient at tasks or jobs.
-The change is coming too fast now.
+Now, what that means to me is continuous education for everyone.
+We need to have our eyes open and our brains fully engaged so that we can prepare for the coming changes.
+There will not be time to accumulate 10,000 hours of experience to become an expert or become proficient at tasks or jobs.
+The changes are coming too fast now.